muhammedjamsheer/Angular/reactiveforms.md

   })
 }

-You can also update the nested FormGroup separately,
+//You can also update the nested FormGroup separately,

 setAddress() {
   this.reactiveForm.get("address").setValue({